Mishkanian/Mapping_Earthquakes/README.md

 // API key
 const API_KEY = 'paste-your-mapbox-api-key-here';
  ```
-3. Open a new terminal at the Earthquake_Challenge folder and run the following code to start a live server:
+3. Open a new terminal at the Earthquake_Challenge folder and run the following command to start a live server:
 ```terminal
 python -m http.server
 ```